Get early access

 Marketing

-Accessibility Simulator makes the value of accessible design obvious to designers and project managers.
+Accessibility Simulator makes the value of accessible design visually obvious in Figma.

-• When accessibility issues are identified and addressed during the design phase, it dramatically reduces the development overhead.
+- When accessibility issues are identified and addressed during the design phase, it reduces the development overhead.

 Pricing